 On the BBC 6 o’clock news this evening there was an item about a total solar eclipse that was taking place in America.
 I always eat my dinner at 6 o’clock and my TV is just out of view so I just listen to the news while I’m eating.
 While the eclipse was happening all I could hear were whoopings from the crowd.
 It was like listening to a group of over-excited baboons or some primitive tribe that has just slain the males of a rival village.

 I am always surprised when people react to things differently to me.
-When I witnessed a total eclipse in my back garden about two years ago the last thing on my mind was to whoop.
-Even if I had been in amongst a large crowd I wouldn’t have whooped.
+When I witnessed a total eclipse in my back garden two years ago the last thing on my mind was to whoop.
+Even if I had been in a large crowd I wouldn’t have whooped.
 I just watched as things got darker and colder and that was that.
 While it lasted it was mildly interesting but hardly whoop-worthy.
 I certainly wasn’t ‘reeling’ from the experience and didn’t ‘need time to recover’, as the annoying BBC reporter, Pallab Ghosh, claimed the watching Americans did.
-Christ! have they never experienced anything vaguely similar?
-Never seen documentaries about eclipses, read about them or just imagined them?
+Christ!
+Have they never experienced anything vaguely similar?
+Never seen documentaries about eclipses, read about them or even just imagined them?

 The second ingredient in the whooping phenomenon is the desire to be noticed.
 This occurred to me decades ago when I first noticed how noisy the Wimbledon crowd had become.
-In the old days the spectators would watch rallies and occasionally let out an involuntarily gasp as Rod Laver and John Newcombe battled it out on court.
+In the old days spectators would watch rallies and occasionally let out an involuntarily gasp as Rod Laver and John Newcombe battled it out on court.
 But slowly the occasional gasp turned into regular noise and watching Wimbledon turned from a spectator sport into one in which the crowd participated.
 It seemed to me that some people just couldn’t bear to be left out.
 At every opportunity they gasped, cheered and shouted and the time between points grew longer as the crowd finally settled into something approaching silence.